ba-st/GitHub-setup/README.md

 - Create your project in GitHub.
 - Login to [Travis CI](https://travis-ci.org) and enable the integration against your new repo
 - Login to [Coveralls](https://coveralls.io) and enable the integration against your new repo
-- Install the travis CLI because you will need to setup the releases key
+- Install the travis CLI because you will need it to setup the releases key

 ### Usage
 - Clone this repository